TwitchNovel/Novel/README.md

  somebody once told me what would happened if Mario didn't save the princess. then

- the princess would certainly not reward him in the way
+ the princess would certainly not reward him in the way that